 More information about the program of the Information Center

-The first edition of the information brochure "Independent Performing Arts Made in Berlin" is ready!
-The brochure is intended for industry professionals, increases the visibility of the Berlin-based artists, initiatives and organizations and offers a direct overview of Berlin's independent performing arts community.
+The information brochure is intended for industry professionals, increases the visibility of the Berlin-based artists, initiatives and organizations and offers a direct overview of Berlin's independent performing arts community.

 More Informations about the Brochure